 “I am deeply honored to receive the 2016 Fries Prize,” said Samet.
 “My work to improve health has been based on the premise that researchers and their findings can make a difference.
 Looking back over the four decades of my career, I am proud to say that, along with my many colleagues, our research on the risks of environmental pollution has led to enormous gains in environmental quality and health.”

-Samet is a distinguished professor and Flora L. Thornton chair of preventive medicine at the University of Southern California Keck School of Medicine.
+Samet is a distinguished professor and Flora L. Thornton chair of Population and Public Health Sciences at the University of Southern California Keck School of Medicine.
 He is also director of the University of Southern California Institute for Global Health.
 Samet has received numerous honors and recognition including the Surgeon General’s Medallion in 1990 and 2006, the 2004 Prince Mahidol Award for Global Health awarded by the King of Thailand and the 2006 Public Service Award of the American Thoracic Society.
 He was elected to the National Academy of Medicine in 1997.

 Also at today’s award presentation, CDC Director Tom Frieden, M.D., M.P.H., presented James and Sarah Fries, founders of the Fries Prize for Improving Health award, with CDC’s Champion of Prevention Award for their commitment to public health and in honor of the 25th anniversary of the Fries Prize for Improving Health.
 The Champion of Prevention Award is reserved for individuals who have made significant contributions to public health.

 The Fries Prize for Improving Health recognizes an individual who has made major accomplishments in health improvement with emphasis on recent contributions to health in the United States, and with the general criteria of the greatest good for the greatest number.
 It is intended for an individual who has done the most to improve health.
 The Fries Prize for Improving Health award is $60,000.